 Zero Tolerance for Violence

-Minneapolis College values an environment free from threats, intimidation and acts of violence.
+In accordance with Minnesota State Statute 15.86, Minneapolis College values an environment free from threats, intimidation, and acts of violence.
 The College strictly prohibits and will not tolerate violence or intimidation of any type from any source.
-This includes intimidating or violent words or actions by employees, students or visitors.
+This includes intimidating or violent words or actions by employees, students, or visitors.

 Part 3.
 Penalties for Violating Policy

-Minneapolis College employees and students who violate this policy are subject to sanctions from Minneapolis College and Minnesota State Colleges and Universities, as well as legal sanctions under local, state and federal law.
+Minneapolis College employees and students who violate this policy are subject to sanctions from Minneapolis College and Minnesota State, as well as legal sanctions under local, state and federal law.

 Subpart A. Students

-Students found to have violated this policy may be disciplined according to the Student Code of Conduct.
-Disciplinary sanctions include warning, confiscation, suspension, expulsion, and referral for prosecution.
+Students found to have violated this policy may be disciplined according to the Student Code of Conduct specified in College Policy 4.04 and Procedure 4.04.01.